 As for me, I limited myself to building my own website (because it is something I have always loved to do), as well as to creating my own eBooks after learning the tools and technique, which came easily to me as I love all things IT (even if I am a biologist by education and a project manager by profession).
 For the rest, I decided from the start to try and identify a team of experts I could surround myself with, because I did need to keep some time to focus on the writing and because I could not do these other things with the quality they deserved.
 And, I wanted to use artists at the start of their careers–trust them, as they would need to trust me.
 But, having decided that, I made certain I was selecting the best of them.
 I did that by running contests, by studying the portfolios of my shortlists, and finally by chatting with the finalists to see if things would click.

-So it was that I discovered Michele (Meekeleh) Parisi, a then 23-year-old Italian graphic artist who had just graduated from the Digital Arts Academy in Florence.
+So it was that I discovered Michele (Meekeleh) Parisi in 2017, a then 23-year-old Italian graphic artist who had just graduated from the Digital Arts Academy in Florence.
 You can see Michele’s remarkable skill in all the illustrations he has created for Conquerors of K’Tara.

 But what allowed Michele to give me what I wanted and needed is that he always listened to my ideas and asked for clarifications when he needed them, and then got to work, sending me early sketches which I’d comment on, to arrive eventually at the final product.
 When he believed that my ideas would not do justice to a scene I wished to illustrate, he told me so and suggested something better.
 As young as he was, he was already a true professional.
 I do not know whether he will continue as an independent illustrator or go to work for an agency, but I hope to be able to continue using him as my illustrator.